jonwang1026/macOS-strix-B450i/README.md

 HAVE NOT USED ON BIGSUR!!

-# IMPORTANT IF YOU ARE USING THE MY EFI FOLDER
+# IMPORTANT!!
+If you are using this EFI folder:
     * You will need to create your own SMBIOS if you want to use iMessage, Facetime, any iServices, etc.

     * You will also need to create your own USBMAPPING if you encounter any conflicts with your USB ports